Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Introduction

+While the present work builds on earlier efforts in quantum traffic optimization, it extends them through more realistic modeling, reproducible workflows, and improved scalability.
+In particular, the study by Neukart et al.~\cite{Neukart2017} provided an early formulation of TFO using quantum annealing and serves as a reference point for the approach presented in this study.

-The present work builds on and extends earlier quantum traffic optimization efforts.
-The pioneering study by Neukart et al.\cite{Neukart2017} demonstrated the use of a D-Wave quantum annealer for traffic flow optimization and based on this study, Volkswagen demonstrated one of the first real-world applications of quantum annealing in traffic flow optimization with the \textit{Quantum Shuttle} project at the 2019 Web Summit in Lisbon.
-Using a D-Wave quantum annealer connected through a cloud-based quantum web service, shuttle buses were dynamically routed based on live traffic conditions.
-Over four days, the fleet of nine buses completed more than 160 trips, solving over 1,200 optimization tasks with consistent travel times despite congestion \cite{Yarkoni2020}.
-Their study relies on a static sub-map of Beijing with 418 cars, simplified routing at intersections via Dijkstra, and problem sizes capped at 1,248 variables solved with \textit{qbsolv}.
+In their work, Neukart et al.~\cite{Neukart2017} demonstrated the use of a D-Wave's quantum annealer for TFO, and based on this study, Volkswagen demonstrated one of the first real-world applications of quantum annealing in traffic flow optimization with the \textit{Quantum Shuttle} project at the 2019 Web Summit in Lisbon.
+Using a D-Wave's quantum annealer connected through a cloud-based quantum web service, shuttle buses were dynamically routed based on live traffic conditions.
+Over four days, the fleet of nine buses completed more than 160 trips, solving over 1,200 optimization tasks~\cite{Yarkoni2020}.
+Neukart et al.'s study relies on a static sub-map of Beijing with 418 cars, simplified routing at intersections via the Dijkstra algorithm, and problem instances limited to 1,248 variables solved via \textit{qbsolv}.
 Random assignment served as the baseline.
-Our framework extends this by using full OSM-derived city geometries, generating multiple concrete route alternatives per vehicle, and computing congestion with respect to travel-time from spatiotemporal overlaps.
-This enables iterative experimentation on varied datasets and yields more realistic traffic dynamics, scalable problem instances, and direct comparability with classical solvers.
+Our framework extends this by using full OSM-derived city geometries, generating multiple route alternatives per vehicle, computing congestion with respect to travel time from spatiotemporal overlaps, and providing broader benchmarking.

-Similarly, Villanueva et al.\cite{Villanueva2025} formulated the problem of minimizing traffic congestion in terms of QUBO and applied the Quantum Approximate Optimization Algorithm (QAOA) to solve it, but limitations of current gate-based quantum hardware restricted their approach to small, 23 vehicles, simulated instances.
+Similarly, Villanueva et al.\cite{Villanueva2025} formulated the problem of minimizing traffic congestion in terms of QUBO and applied the Quantum Approximate Optimization Algorithm (QAOA) to solve it.
+The limitations of current gate-based quantum hardware restricted their approach to small, 23-vehicle simulated instances.
 They introduced a novel heuristic variant of QAOA (noise-resilient QAOA), but did not compare its effectiveness and solution quality with classical methods.
-Their aim was to demonstrate the feasibility of QAOA for traffic optimization and explore strategies to mitigate noise on NISQ devices.
-In contrast, our work focuses on larger-scale scenarios with realistic city maps and vehicle-routes, where we compare the quantum solver against state-of-the-art classical solvers.
-Our goal is to show the quantum readiness for solving real-world optimization problems.
+This study overcomes the scalability limitations by employing a data-driven TFO formulation that leverages Leiden clustering to partition large networks into manageable subproblems.